-Solrock obviously possesses the Rock attribute, but there seems to be a superior choice for its second type instead of Psychic: Fire.
-The Pokedex entries state Solrock "releases intense light and heat" and "absorbs solar energy".
-It also learns the Fire move, Fire Spin.
+Our first creature, from Generation 3 and the Hoenn region, is Solrock, a dual Rock and Psychic-type.
+Solrock should obviously possess the Rock attribute, but there seems to be a superior choice for its second type instead of Psychic: Fire.
+The Pokédex entries state Solrock "releases intense light and heat" and "absorbs solar energy".
+It also learns the Fire move Fire Spin.

 Perhaps it's given Psychic to explain its levitation, or to match its otherworldly space origins, but due to Solrock's solar nature, why not Fire?